Alex Saviuk

-Alex Saviuk (/ˈsævɪk/; born August 17, 1952) is an American comics artist primarily known for his work on the Marvel Comics character Spider-Man.
+Alex Saviuk (/ˈsæviʌk/; born August 17, 1952) is an American comics artist primarily known for his work on the Marvel Comics character Spider-Man.

 Early life

 Alex Saviuk grew up on Long Island, New York, graduating from Floral Park Memorial High School in 1970.
 He attended the School of Visual Arts, where he studied with (among others) Will Eisner, graduating in 1974 with a degree in Illustration.
 Saviuk also studied biology at Hofstra University and York College.

 Career

 Saviuk's professional career began in 1977 at DC Comics, where he illustrated such titles as Green Lantern, The Flash, and Superman.
 Saviuk's first work for DC was a one-page story titled "The Victim!" in House of Mystery #255 (Nov.-Dec.
 1977).
 His first full work for the company, Green Lantern #100 (Jan.
 1978), introduced an updated version of the Air Wave character.
 Saviuk drew The Flash #275 (July 1979) wherein the title character's wife, Iris West Allen was killed.

 In the early 1980s, Saviuk was the regular backup feature artist on Action Comics, where he drew the exploits of Air Wave, Aquaman, and the Atom in collaboration with writer Bob Rozakis.
 Rozakis stated in a 2014 interview that "I don't recall how we ended up with the three of them.
 It may have simply been that all three had names that began with 'A' and it was a backup in Action Comics".
 Saviuk frequently drew the "Whatever Happened to...?" backup feature in DC Comics Presents.
 He and writer E. Nelson Bridwell introduced the Global Guardians in DC Comics Presents #46 (June 1982).

 The Amazing Spider-Man Sunday strip from 2004.
 Pencils by Saviuk, inks by Joe Sinnott.

 In 1986, Saviuk moved to Marvel Comics, where he eventually established himself as a key Spider-Man artist with a seven-year run on Web of Spider-Man (issues #35–116).
 It was the longest run of a single artist on that series.
 In 1989, he drew The Amazing Spider-Man: Parallel Lives graphic novel.
 From 1994 to 1997, Saviuk worked on the series Spider-Man Adventures (later retitled The Adventures of Spider-Man).
 Beginning in 1997, Saviuk drew The Amazing Spider-Man Sunday newspaper comic strip, written by Stan Lee and inked by Joe Sinnott.
 Starting in 2003, he inked the daily Spider-Man strip, pencilled by Lee's brother Larry Lieber.
 After Lieber retired from the daily strip in September 2018, Saviuk took over as penciller as well and stayed on until the cancellation of the strip in March 2019.
 He created variant covers for Symbiote Spider-Man #1–5 (2019).